 Hottest Time in Koh Rong

-The hottest time of year in Koh Rong is from March to May.
+The hottest time of the year in Koh Rong is usually between March and May.
 Average temperatures go up to as much as 35°C, with the increased humidity probably playing a role in raising the otherwise quite stable temperatures of the area.
 The weather is still generally good at this time, with rainfall fairly infrequent and short-lived.

 Low Season in Koh Rong